You are raising your kids and you think your family is complete. But, there are many children living in foster care who may need you.

 We are not amazing, but we certainly are brave.
 That’s what we should be telling our foster and adoptive families.
 You are amazingly courageous because that, I believe, we all are.

 We need a little more brave in this world.
 I hear a lot of people say that they’ve always wanted to foster or adopt.
 Really?
-Then why haven’t you?
+Then why have you allowed your excuses to stop you?
 You are missing out and so is that waiting child.
 Climb that mountain.

 Maybe you’ve thought about getting involved with foster care in some capacity, but you’re not sure where to begin?